FractalFrame/win-proxychains/README.md

 # win-proxychains

-`win-proxychains` is a clone of [proxychains](https://github.com/haad/proxychains) for Windows developed and maintained by [Fractal Frame](https://fractalframe.eu).
+`win-proxychains` is a clone of [`proxychains`](https://github.com/haad/proxychains) for Windows developed and maintained by [Fractal Frame](https://fractalframe.eu).

-While `win-proxychains` preserves the core concepts and goals of the original proxychains, the implementation and architecture differ significantly due to platform differences (Linux v.s.
+While `win-proxychains` preserves the core concepts and goals of the original `proxychains`, the implementation and architecture differ significantly due to platform differences (Linux v.s.
 Windows) and the resulting design decisions.

 ## Usage